kenchase/dalen-find-allergist/readme.txt

 == Frequently Asked Questions ==

-= What's new in version 0.99? =
+= What's new in version 1.0.0? =

-Version 0.99 includes continued optimization with improved Wild Apricot SSO integration, code cleanup by removing unused login redirect functionality, updated documentation, and version consistency across all plugin files while maintaining all core search and management features.
+Version 1.0.0 is the stable production release featuring a streamlined codebase, updated REST API namespace (`/wp-json/faa/v1/physicians/search`), modern shortcode architecture (`[faa-search-form]`, `[faa-search-results]`, `[faa-profile-editor]`), and comprehensive documentation.

 = How does Wild Apricot integration work? =

-Users with roles beginning with `wa_level_` are automatically recognized and granted access to manage their own physician profiles.
-The system enforces granular access controls, preventing users from editing other profiles or sensitive fields, while providing a streamlined admin interface.
+Users with roles beginning with `wa_level_` are automatically recognized and granted access to manage their own physician profile using the `[faa-profile-editor]` shortcode.
+The system enforces access controls, preventing users from editing other profiles or sensitive fields.

-= What is client-side pagination? =
+= How does client-side pagination work? =

-The new pagination system loads all search results in a single API call, then handles page navigation instantly in the browser.
+The pagination system loads all search results in a single API call, then handles page navigation instantly in the browser.
 This provides immediate page changes without loading delays and allows all physician locations to be visible on the map regardless of the current page.

 = How does distance-based search work? =